IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 > Examples of special measures might be\...
 > designated spaces on university campuses for underrepresented groups in tertiary education such as **women's**, Pacific and Māori spaces and prayer rooms.

-However, women are not underrepresented at university. *Radio New Zealand* reports "The percentage of domestic university students who are men has reached an all-time low of 39 percent, and it is worrying universities."^[Proportion of men in higher education hits all-time low]
+However, women are not underrepresented at university. *Radio New Zealand* reports "The percentage of domestic university students who are men has reached an all-time low of 39 percent, and it is worrying universities."\[30]

 ### Sex-disaggregated data

 Disaggregated data is essential for accurate human rights monitoring and reporting.
-"This is key to determining the gender specificities of human rights violations as well as to giving an accurate account of the particular experience of women, girls, men and boys and to identifying potentially discriminatory practices or targeting".^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+"This is key to determining the gender specificities of human rights violations as well as to giving an accurate account of the particular experience of women, girls, men and boys and to identifying potentially discriminatory practices or targeting".\[43]

 The Commission should *always* report sex-disaggregated data unless it is not available. *Integrating a Gender Perspective into Human Rights Investigations* gives examples of reporting disaggregated data:

-> Always use available disaggregated data on age and sex (e.g. instead of saying "five journalists were arbitrarily detained", use "three female and two male journalists were arbitrarily detained"; instead of saying "twenty-four persons, including two women and two children", use "twenty men, two women, one boy and one girl").^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+> Always use available disaggregated data on age and sex (e.g. instead of saying "five journalists were arbitrarily detained", use "three female and two male journalists were arbitrarily detained"; instead of saying "twenty-four persons, including two women and two children", use "twenty men, two women, one boy and one girl").^\[43]

 If disaggregated data is not available, the Commission should explain why it is not available.
-"The report should address any possible gaps in information and/or challenges to obtaining information due to gender dynamics and gender-based discrimination, in order not to present a distorted image of the reality".^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+"The report should address any possible gaps in information and/or challenges to obtaining information due to gender dynamics and gender-based discrimination, in order not to present a distorted image of the reality".\[43]

 Reports exclusively covering women's (or men's) rights should still use disaggregated data to help readers understand the broader context and to ensure that the report does not reinforce gender stereotypes.